Leanna Bartlett Flaunts Killer Bod In Deep Plunging Crop Top And Cream-Colored Miniskirt

 "Hair looks bomb babe," a fourth user wrote.

-The comments section also filled up with emoji which included the heart-eyed smiley face, flame, and ice cubes to symbolize her drink.
+The comments section also filled up with emoji, including heart-eyes, flames, and ice cubes to symbolize her drink.

 The new post from Leanna is one of her more conservative uploads from this week.
-On January 26 the stunner wowed her millions of followers when she posed in a pink sequin bikini which revealed an ample amount of cleavage.
+On January 26 the stunner wowed her millions of followers when she posed in a pink sequin bikini that revealed an ample amount of cleavage.